Verlander pitches 3rd career no-hitter, Astros beat Jays 2-0

 “Some of the guys I’ve idolized,” Verlander said.

+Verlander lost a no-hit try in the eighth inning late in 2011, had bids broken in the ninth in 2012 and 2015 and had another attempt spoiled last May in the seventh by Jose Abreu of the White Sox.

+“I’ve come so close to the third one so many times,” Verlander said.

+On this afternoon, he brought it home.
 Verlander threw a season-high 120 pitches, mixing a fastball that reached the upper 90s mph with a sharp curve.

 Verlander retired the last 26 hitters in a row.
 But he still needed help because the game was scoreless going into the last inning — according to baseball rules, Verlander had to pitch a complete game to get credit for a no-hitter.